 Work will be assessed through regular short-answer tests, with supported re-sits where 'secure' level of understanding has not been reached.
+Pupils will undertake structured reading of historians' work in class and comprehension questions will assess their understanding of this.

-Feedback will be given regularly through marking of exercise books.
+Feedback will be given regularly through marking of exercise books, guided self-assessment, peer assessment and verbal feedback.
 Pupils will be guided to reflect on their work, make corrections and set targets to assist their progress.